junnbang/full-stack/README.md

 2. Before running the test, start the database by typing `npm run mongo`.
     > This Command Prompt must remain **open** for the *database* to run.

-    > The tests are executed using another database which keeps the development/production database clean.
+    > To keep the development/production database clean, test cases are executed on another database.
 3. Open another Command Prompt in the same directory, and type `npm run test`.
 This will execute the test cases.
 The output is as shown below.

     ![test-result](resthub/images/test-result.PNG)

 ## How Travis is used for automated testing
-1. To use Travis to automate testing, `.travis.yml` file is configured and placed under the root folder.
-In this case, it triggers a build under the directory, `resthub`.
+1. To use `Travis` to automate testing, `.travis.yml` file is configured and placed under the root folder.
+In this case, it will trigger a build under the directory, `resthub`.

     ```
     language: node_js